Chaboddunamis/amoganla/content/pages/index.md

     subtitle: What I do
     features:
       - title: Talent Development
-        subtitle: I create environments for the development of African talen
+        subtitle: I create environments for the development of African talents.
         content: >-
           I will handle content writing for your digital assets, from newsletters and emails, to Facebook and Google campaigns, whitepapers,